A Simple Idea for Families Scott Pauley

 Scott Pauley

 Families are busier than they have ever been.
-One of the most challenging things to do as a spouse or parent is consistently read the Bible with your family.
+One of the most challenging things to do as a spouse or parent is to consistently read the Bible with your family.
 I must confess that I feel I have failed in this area more often than I have succeeded.
 We have done better at certain seasons than at others, but I want to be more diligent in putting the Word of God into our hearts and home.

 Pastor Sexton instructed us that a Christian home has more to do with what you put into it than what you take out of it.
-In one of the classic passages on the family the Heavenly Father reminds us that a key element in home building is His Word:
+In one of the classic passages on the family, the Heavenly Father reminds us that a key element in home building is His Word:

 Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord (Colossians 3:16).